 Does the Brussels eSIM cover Bruges and Ghent?

-Yes.
-There are no Brussels-only eSIMs; they are sold for all of Belgium, so the same plan covers Bruges, Ghent, Antwerp, and the rest of the country.
+Yes. eSIMs are not sold only for Brussels, but for all of Belgium, so the same plan covers Bruges, Ghent, Antwerp, and the rest of the country.
 It's ideal for day trips by train, all with excellent 4G/5G coverage.

 How many GB do I need for a weekend in Brussels?

-For two days of moderate tourist use, 1-3 GB is usually enough, supplemented by hotel WiFi.
-If you upload stories daily or browse a lot, 5 GB will be more than enough.
-You'll only need more if you work remotely or share your hotspot with someone else.
+For two days of moderate tourist use, 1-3 GB is usually enough, relying on hotel Wi-Fi.
+If you upload stories daily or browse a lot, 5 GB is more than enough.
+You will only need more if you work remotely or share the hotspot with another person.

 Should I get a Belgium eSIM or a Europe eSIM?

-If your trip is only to Belgium, a country-specific eSIM is the most cost-effective.
-If you combine Brussels with Amsterdam, Paris, or several countries, a regional European eSIM with a single plan for the entire continent will be more economical.
+If your trip is only to Belgium, the country-specific eSIM is the most suitable.
+If you combine Brussels with Amsterdam, Paris, or several countries on the same trip, a regional Europe eSIM is more practical, with a single plan that continues to work when crossing borders.

 Conclusion

-With an eSIM, your Brussels getaway starts connected: internet upon landing, maps to navigate Grand Place and excursions to Bruges or Ghent, and without touching your line's roaming.
-Choose a Belgium eSIM for the country or a regional European one if you're continuing your trip, calculate a small amount of GB for a weekend, and have it installed before you fly.
-Prepare your connection and enjoy the capital of Europe with data always at hand from the very first minute.
+With an eSIM, your trip to Brussels starts connected: internet upon landing in Zaventem, maps to navigate Grand Place and excursions to Bruges or Ghent, and without touching your line's roaming.
+Choose a Belgium eSIM if your trip is only to the country, or a regional European one if you continue your route across the continent; calculate a few GB for a weekend and install it before flying, activating only upon arrival.
+PuraSIM has over 200 destinations in its catalog and 24/7 support in all languages via email and WhatsApp, so if anything goes wrong when scanning the QR or installing the profile, you have real help just a message away.
+Prepare your connection and enjoy the capital of Europe with data always at hand from the first minute.